 It took creative minds from 10 different agencies across the Coca-Cola marketing network to develop the global campaign for 2016.
 The result is a collection of 10 TVCs, over 100 campaign images, a new visual identity system and the introduction of a new tagline: Taste the Feeling.
-But some argue that this global approach may alienate local audiences that are already disengaged from the brand.
-We chat to marketing director of Coca-Cola South Pacific Lisa Winn about whether this is the case.
+But some argue that this global approach may alienate local audiences that are already disengaged from the brand?

 If you were to drive your car across New Zealand, along the way sporadically visiting small towns with populations rarely exceeding 87 people, you’d encounter an assortment of experiences that vary as much as the topographical makeup of our two islands.
 But no matter how different each of these pitstops might be, one thing that you will almost invariably see wherever you go is Coca-Cola bottle.
 And this year, one of the most ubiquitous brands in Kiwi consciousness celebrates the 100th anniversary of its easily recognisable bottle.

 The second episode of Kiwibank’s KB Series featuring Jamie Curry is out.
 In this episode, Curry has moved into her new flat in Auckland and is attempting to navigate herself through the beginnings of adult life, which she does with much uncertainty and awkwardness.